fattahharith/financial-projection/README.md

 python prediction.py

 ```
-The program will generate a new file named "sample_output.csv" in the same directory, which contains the predicted financial data for the years 2023-2028.
+- The program will generate a new file named "sample_output.csv" in the same directory, which contains the predicted financial data for the years 2023-2028.
 Code Explanation

 Here's a breakdown of what the code does: